-The Accelerator Program led me to being scholarshiped into a fast-track financial program for Canadian women entrepreneurs, and into being accepted to the Shopify 4 Startups Program where I've accelerated my ecommerce education and updated my marketing skills with new digital savvy.
-I've become a product selector, vendor negotiator, product description writer, quazzi web developer, photography and video editor and have learned the in's and out's of packaging and shipping.
+The Accelerate Okanagan Venture Accelerator Program led me to being scholarshiped into a fast-track financial program for Canadian female entrepreneurs with the Women's Enterprise of Canada; and following that, into being accepted to the Shopify 4 Startups Program - where I vastly accelerated my ecommerce education and updated my marketing skills with some serious new digital savvy.

 I've never given myself the opportunity to get an education like this.
-It's been a time of internal growth, self-reflection, frustration and inspiration.
-Frankly, I often feel too old to be doing this much learning and this much work so late in life!
+It's been a time of internal growth, self-reflection, and just as much frustration as there has been inspiration.
+Frankly, I sometimes feel too old to be doing this much learning and this much work so late in life!

-Its been quite the journey, I'm happy to say I've arrived at my final destination :)
+Its been quite the journey so far, I'm happy to say I've arrived at my final destination :)